pdxruby/pdxruby.github.io/suggested-presentations.md

 ## Suggested Presentations

+### 2019

+#### Lightning Talks

+- RSpec Tips and Tricks
+- Procs and Lambdas - "What the Proc?"
+- Mastering Blocks and Iterators
+- Deployment Methods: Github Hooks, Capistrano, etc.
+- Nginx configuration Tips

+#### Talk Ideas

+- Serverless Ruby - Getting Started and Use Cases
+- GraphQL - When and How to use this technology
+- React and Rails - Teaming up with Javascript Engineers
+- Ruby for Kids

+#### Deep Dives

+- Domain Modeling - "Naming Things is Hard"
+- Cloud Architectures - Microservices, Monoliths and Hybrids
+- Agile Project Managment in Practice - SCRUM & Kanban
+- Complex Model Interactions - ActiveInteraction
+- Code Refactoring
+- Machine Learning - Getting Started and Use Cases
+- Data Pipelines - How to Process a Data Stream

+#### Legacy
 -   Using Tricks I Learned From Ruby Hangman In Production Systems (subject to relevant statutes of limitations)
 -   Object oriented design